-Obtain and read the minutes of the meetings of the board of trustees (Board) for the year ended December 31, 2023, and through the date of this report to determine if the minutes are adequately prepared and signed by the preparer and approved and signed by the (Name) Fire Relief Association (Association) Board by the subsequent monthly meeting.
-Also identify any board actions that could impact the other procedures.

-The Board minutes of the relief association should be completed in a timely manner.
-Generally, a timely manner would mean the minutes of a monthly meeting should be completed and ready for approval at the next monthly Board meeting.
-The minutes should include the results of actions taken, including the votes made, and signed by the preparer and the Board president.
+- 1. Obtain and read the minutes of the meetings of the Board of Trustees (Board) for the year ended December 31, 2024, and through the date of this report to determine if the minutes are adequately prepared and signed by the preparer and approved and signed by the (Name) Fire Relief Association (Association) Board by the subsequent monthly meeting.
+Also identify any Board actions that could impact the other procedures. - The minutes should include the results of actions taken, including the votes made, and signed by the preparer and the Board president. - 2.
+Obtain and read the current bylaws and any additional pertinent information of the Association to gain an understanding of how the Association is intended to operate. - The purpose of this procedure is to determine whether the Association is operating in accordance with its bylaws, which serve as the Association's governing document.
+Any additional pertinent information should be reviewed that could have an impact on the Agreed-Upon Procedures. - 3.

-The primary purpose of the procedure is to determine if the Board is properly documenting its official actions.
-Although an inspection of the entire year's minutes may not be necessary to make that determination, the audit practitioner may obtain information that could have an impact on the other procedures performed from a complete read of the relief association's minutes.
-The audit practitioner should document actions that have an impact on the Agreed-Upon Procedures.

-2. Obtain and read the current bylaws and any additional pertinent information of the Association to gain an understanding of how the Association is intended to operate.

-The purpose of this procedure is to determine whether the Association is operating in accordance with its bylaws, which serve as the Association's governing document.
-Any additional pertinent information should be reviewed that could have an impact on the Agreed-Upon Procedures.

-Julie Blaha State Auditor 3.
 Inquire of the Association's management about whether they have assessed whether the Association's internal controls are adequate to prevent or detect errors or fraud or that internal controls are in place to mitigate the risk.
-Inspect the provided documentation of that risk assessment.

-An adequate system of internal controls is likely not possible for most small relief associations.
+Inspect the provided documentation of that risk assessment. - An adequate system of internal controls is likely not possible for most small relief associations.
 The small staff and lack of training in internal control pose significant challenges to maintaining adequate controls.
 However, the fact that an entity has considered what controls could be maintained and how to attempt to mitigate significant deficiencies provides some reassurance about the control environment.